josueguido/josueguido/README.md

 ## 📌 Career Objective

-Always seeking **new opportunities and challenges** in the **Backend, Devops and Cloud Engineer** world, especially in environments that value technical quality, constant learning, and teamwork.
+Always seeking **new opportunities and challenges** in the **Devops and Cloud Engineer** world, especially in environments that value technical quality, constant learning, and teamwork.

 ---